nyarly/simplekey/README.md

 The philosophic goals here are these:

-1. Make GPG as easy to use as possible.
+1. Make PGP as easy to use as possible.
 The more people using strong encryption, the better for everyone.
+One of the big hang ups right now is that the PGP tools are difficult to use - moreso than they strictly have to be.
 2. Make the interface itself auditable.
-This is why this is presented as shell scripts rather than e.g. a web service.
+This is why this is presented as shell scripts rather than a web service or a GUI.
 If you're concerned about what Simplekey does, open up the files and read them, or have someone you trust read them.
 3. Build a guide forward.
 The simplified interface provided here should be good